breqwatr/breqwatr-deployment-tool/docs/ceph-install.md

 ## About Ceph

-[Ceph](https://ceph.io/) is Breqwatr's open-source storage solution of choise.
+[Ceph](https://ceph.io/) is Breqwatr's open-source storage solution of choice.

 Ceph is an extremely scalable, cost effective, and feature-rich.
 Originally created by Inktank which was later acquired and is now developed by Red Hat.